Ubiquitin ligase: Ubiquitination system

 Schematic diagram of the ubiquitylation system.

 The ubiquitin ligase is referred to as an E3, and operates in conjunction with an E1 ubiquitin-activating enzyme and an E2 ubiquitin-conjugating enzyme.
 There is one major E1 enzyme, shared by all ubiquitin ligases, that uses ATP to activate ubiquitin for conjugation and transfers it to an E2 enzyme.
 The E2 enzyme interacts with a specific E3 partner and transfers the ubiquitin to the target protein.
-The E3, which may be a multi-protein complex, is, in general, responsible for targeting ubiquitination to specific substrate proteins.
+The E3, which may be a multi-protein complex, is, in general, responsible for targeting ubiquitin to specific substrate proteins.
+E3 ligases can also regulate themselves through self-ubiquitination.
+This modification can promote degradation of the ligase itself, but in some cases it has non-degradative roles, such as altering ligase activity or substrate recruitment.

 The ubiquitylation reaction proceeds in three or four steps depending on the mechanism of action of the E3 ubiquitin ligase.
 In the conserved first step, an E1 cysteine residue attacks the ATP-activated C-terminal glycine on ubiquitin, resulting in a thioester Ub-S-E1 complex.
 The energy from ATP and diphosphate hydrolysis drives the formation of this reactive thioester, and subsequent steps are thermoneutral.
 Next, a transthiolation reaction occurs, in which an E2 cysteine residue attacks and replaces the E1.
 HECT domain type E3 ligases will have one more transthiolation reaction to transfer the ubiquitin molecule onto the E3, whereas the much more common RING finger domain type ligases transfer ubiquitin directly from E2 to the substrate.
 The final step in the first ubiquitylation event is an attack from the target protein lysine amine group, which will remove the cysteine, and form a stable isopeptide bond.
 One notable exception to this is p21 protein, which appears to be ubiquitylated using its N-terminal amine, thus forming a peptide bond with ubiquitin.